h0r0m4n/h0r0m4n.github.com/_posts/2019-01-02-cefla-euroshop-2020.md

 ---
-title: Cefla
+title: Cefla Euroshop 2020
-description: Brand identity and application design for personalised meditation service.
+description: Cefla is an international multi-business company that focused on Civil and Industrial Plant Engineering, Retail Design Solutions and more.
+I collaborated with them in the creation of the app which offers a demo used in Euroshop 2020 on the features of the innovative experience of simplified shopping, which will be released in 2022.
 skills:
+  - Product Design
-  - Brand identity
+  - User Experience
-  - User experience design
+  - User Interface
+  - Interaction Design
 year: 2019
 ---